CCMS-UCSD/GNPSDocumentation/docs/chemdir.md

 ## Chemical Directionality (ChemDir)

 The Chemical Directionality (ChemDir) concept applied here is defined by relative abundance changes between two neighbouring nodes within a molecular network.
-By taking advantage of the [feature-based molecular network workflow (FBMN)](https://www.biorxiv.org/content/10.1101/812404v1.full), we used the peak area across the longitudinal (or spatial) data series as a measure of the abundance for each detected feature among events.
+By taking advantage of the [feature-based molecular network workflow (FBMN)](https://www.biorxiv.org/content/10.1101/812404v1.full), we used the raw peak area across the longitudinal (or spatial) data series as a measure of the abundance for each detected feature among events.
 ChemDir facilitates the prioritisation of putative transformations in tandem mass spectrometry (MS/MS) data using the Global Natural Products Social Molecular Network [(GNPS)](https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash.jsp) environment.

 **Workflow**
 Make sure you select the ChemDir workflow